o-g-sus/JUCE-HEAVY/README.md

 ![Groß (Bildschirmfoto 2024-01-10 um 21 23 21)](https://github.com/o-g-sus/JUCE-HEAVY/assets/1574482/965c4212-811f-4418-bd54-f9096a2225e6)
-Screenshot of the PlugData Source Patch and the JUCE generated Plugin Window
+Screenshot of the PlugData Source Patch and the JUCE auto generated Plugin Window

 ## More about
 - [PureData](https://puredata.info)